kittykg/nlp-2021-cw/README.md

 `VAL_STEPS = 100` and `BATCH_SIZE = 32` are fixed in all experiments. `NUM_EPOCHS` varied during our experiments.
 Most of the models are trained with epoch of 6, but for model with larger training set we reduced the number of epochs.
 A full experiments record with their individual flags and epoch number could be found in [this sheet](https://docs.google.com/spreadsheets/d/14Z2V2v15gwpxJ5fGwdaLdaRUGhNI3KHaVu-nbzSCPvk/edit?usp=sharing).

 ## Non-pre-trained Approaches

+All instructions for running all types of non-pre-trained approaches are given at the top of `Non-pre-trained.ipynb`, which also contains all the code for the methods/experiments.